Blaise Compaoré: 2011 protests

+Fall from power

 2014 uprising

 In June 2014 Compaoré's ruling party, the Congress for Democracy and Progress (CDP), called on him to organise a referendum that would allow him to alter the constitution in order to seek re-election in 2015.
 Otherwise, he would be forced to step down due to term limits.

 On 30 October 2014, the National Assembly was scheduled to debate an amendment to the constitution that would have enabled Compaoré to stand for re-election as president in 2015.
 Opponents protested against this by storming the parliament building in Ouagadougou, starting fires inside it and looting offices.
 Billowing smoke was reported by the BBC to be coming from the building.
 Opposition spokesman Pargui Emile Paré of the People's Movement for Socialism / Federal Party described the protests as 'Burkina Faso's black spring (sic), like the Arab spring (sic)'.

 Compaoré reacted to the events by shelving the proposed constitutional changes, dissolving the government, declaring a state of emergency and offering to work with the opposition to resolve the crisis.
 Later in the day, the military, under General Honore Traore, announced that it would install a transitional government 'in consultation with all parties' and that the National Assembly was dissolved; he foresaw 'a return to the constitutional order' within a year.
 He did not make clear what role, if any, he envisioned for Compaoré during the transitional period.
 Compaoré said that he was prepared to leave office at the end of the transition.

 On 31 October, Compaoré announced he had left the presidency and that there was a 'power vacuum'.
 He also called for a 'free and transparent' election within 90 days.
 Presidential guard officer Yacouba Isaac Zida then took over as head of state in an interim capacity.
 It was reported that a heavily armed convoy believed to be carrying Compaoré was traveling towards the southern town of Pô.
 However, it diverted before reaching the town and he then fled to Ivory Coast with the support of President Alassane Ouattara.

 A week later, Jeune Afrique published an interview with Compaoré in which he alleged that 'part of the opposition was working with the army' to plot his overthrow and that 'history will tell us if they were right'.
 He added that he would 'not wish for his worst enemy' to be in Zida's place.

 The first head of state that has been in office for more than a short time after Blaise Campaoré is Roch Marc Christian Kaboré as of 29 December 2015.